lelegard/riscv-info/README.md

 The Python script `riscv_info.py` displays information on the RISC-V processor on which it runs.
 The displayed information is:

-- Base architecture flags
+- Base architecture flags.
-- Supported ISA extensions
+- Supported ISA extensions.
-- Supported profiles
+- Supported profiles.
 - With option `--verbose` or `-v`, for each unsupported profile, display the list of missing extensions for that profile.

+Options `--list-extensions`, `--list-profiles`, and `--profile` can be used to list known extensions or profiles, regardless of the current processor.

 Limitations: